 - Use your separate computer, tablet, or phone with speakers as your source of sound in this experiment.
 Search for a website or app that will let you play sound at a constant volume, like white noise or a tone generator.
 Make sure the device's volume stays constant throughout all your trials.
 Music and videos are not a good source of sound for this experiment since their volume can fluctuate.

 - Measure and record three decibel readings with your phone or meter right next to the speaker.
-Since the sound levels for this part of the experiment should be more constant, you can record for a shorter period of time, like 5 or 10 seconds, and measure the average value.
+When using the phyphox app, make sure your sound sensor is calibrated before each recording.
+Since the sound levels for this part of the experiment should be more constant, you can record for a shorter period of time, like 5 or 10 seconds, and then determine the average value from your data.

 - Repeat the measurements at 2, 4, 8, and 10 meters away from the speaker.

 - Calculate the average decibel level from the three sound meter readings recorded for each of your locations in Experiment 1 and Experiment 2.

 - Using your data from Experiment 1, make a table with columns listing:

 - predicted decibel level

 - How close were your predictions to the actual decibel readings in Experiment 1?